Barcelona as my home base

 I booked my flight from SFO to Barcelona (3 nights) and flew to Marrakech (4 nights) and flew back to Barcelona (2 night) and flew back to Lisbon (4 nights) and came back to Barcelona (2 night) and flew out to SFO from there.
 I spend my first night in Barcelona memorizing the streets and transient connections that way when I go back to the city it will be easy for me to navigate and get around.

-First off, Barcelona is such a fashion-forward city.
+Barcelona is such a fashion-forward city.
 It is very fashion conscious.
 I would describe Barcelona like a melting pot of food, museums, and beautiful people all in one setting.
 Its known for its coastal beach town filled with a cosmopolitan nightlife.
 During the summers, you can go to the beach and tan and later go out in Exiample’s trendy neighborhood and grab a cocktail.
 Many of the street cafes are perfect for people watching and eating tapas.

 Where to Stay

-When we walked inside, it was designed with colorful LED lights running across the walls and ceilings, and nearby are swinging chairs, where a large group of chic looking tourists takes turns taking a picture on it.
+The building was designed with colorful LED lights running across the walls and ceilings, and nearby are swinging chairs, where a large group of chic looking tourists takes turns taking a picture on it.

 Our view was INCREDIBLE.
 We had a view of Playa de la Barceloneta, and it was just an endless view of the ocean, it kept going and going, and at one point it looked like the sky blended with the sea.
 Sunset was so incredible you could not believe you were in reality.